WORKFORCE INVESTMENT ACT

 Workforce Investment Act Methods of Administration

-(1) The Department of Community Colleges and Workforce Development will comply with the equal opportunity and nondiscrimination provisions of Section 188 of the federal Workforce Investment Act of 1998 (P.L.
+(1) The Office of Community Colleges and Workforce Development will comply with the equal opportunity and nondiscrimination provisions of Section 188 of the federal Workforce Investment Act of 1998 (P.L.
 105-220) and 29 CFR part 37 with respect to all programs and activities conducted as part of the Oregon One-Stop delivery system.
 This includes staff and employment practices of the staff responsible for implementing and administering the Act's programs and activities.

 (2) Definitions: As used in OAR 589-020-0100, unless the context requires otherwise:

 (a) "One-Stop delivery site" means a Workforce Investment Act center designated by a local board, and other certified centers recognized in the Memoranda of Understanding;

 (b) "Workforce Investment Act" means the federal Act as codified in Public Law 105-220.

 (3) In conducting both programs and activities that are part of the Oregon One-Stop delivery system, the Office will follow the Methods of Administration promulgated by the Governor in accordance with 29 CFR ¦ 37.4.
 In particular, the Office shall: